jlewis425/anomalies-in-earnings-release-reactions/README.md

 In reality, the consensus EPS estimate isn't a consensus at all, but is rather the arithmetic average of all of the analyst estimates for that company that have been published (fairly recently) for the quarter in question.

+## Data Set Assembly:

 ### Data Sources:
 The data set was assembled primarily using FactSet Research Systems' software package.
 FactSet's screening tool facilitates rule-based filtering of stocks and aggregation of related data.
 Supplementary data related to options and stock volatility was sourced from Quantcha via the Quandl internet platform.

 ![alt text](https://github.com/jlewis425/anomalies-in-earnings-release-reactions/blob/master/Data_sources.png)

+### Stock Sample Selection Criteria:
+Stocks for the data set were selected from the universe of US equities based on the following two criteria:

+* Minimum reported sales of over $100 million total over the previous four quarters; AND
+* Minimum reported Average Daily Traded Value (stock price x trading volume) of $15 million over the previous 3 months.